 Read on for a list of ways to help someone you care about who has bipolar disorder.

-Bipolar disorder, formerly known as manic depression, is a mental illness that causes extreme changes in mood, energy, and activity levels that affect someone’s ability to carry out daily tasks.
-It most often develops in older teenagers or young adults, with about 50 percent of all cases starting before age 25.
+Bipolar disorder, formerly known as manic depression, is a mental illness that causes extreme changes in mood, energy, and activity levels.
+These changes affect the person’s ability to carry out daily tasks.
+Bipolar disorder most often develops in older teenagers or young adults, and the average age of onset is 25 years.
 According to the National Alliance on Mental Illness, nearly 3 percent of adults in the United States have bipolar disorder.

-There are four types of bipolar disorder.
-While they all cause the same basic symptoms, they differ in their severity.
-Here are the four types, ranging from the most severe to the least severe:
+There are six main types of bipolar disorder.
+While they have some similar symptoms, these symptoms differ in their severity and treatment.
+Here are the six types, ranging from the most severe to the least severe: